 “Coming, Abi!”
 Anna yelled, rolling out of bed and groaning as she seized a new shift and dressed from her clothing chest, and hurriedly threw them on.

 I’m late for the chickens.
-And feeding the horses, goats, sheep… She was annoyed at herself as she hurried down the hallway, to see dark haired Abigail Rowe a few steps up her stairs and looking concerned.
+And feeding the horses, goats, sheep… She was annoyed at herself as she hurried down the hallway, to see dark-haired Abigail Rowe halfway up her stairs and looking concerned.

 “This isn’t like you, Anna.
 Are you feeling alright?
 You look as though you haven’t slept in a week,” Abigail said.